 IGeneX, Inc. offers the CD57* test and Chlamydophila pneumoniae IgG* and IgA* ELISA tests as part of a testing menu for chronic diseases.
 The CD57 test measures CD57 killer cells in patients’ EDTA whole blood samples.
 The CD57 killer cell count can be very low in patients with chronic diseases.
 Therefore, for patients with a low CD57 count, Lyme disease and C. pneumoniae infection should be included in differential diagnosis.
 C. pneumoniae can cause acute respiratory disease, but it can also persist in some patients with chronic respiratory conditions and cardiovascular disease.

-Please book an appointment with our Naturopathic Doctor, Dr. Kathy Van Zeyl, ND, if you suspect that you may have Lyme Disease and/or would like to discuss possible testing.
+Please book an appointment with our Naturopathic Doctor if you suspect that you may have Lyme Disease and/or would like to discuss possible testing.

 Why is it so hard to test for Lyme disease?
 Due to these reasons:

 1. The bacteria that causes Lyme Disease often does not reside in the blood, but rather in tissues, organs, the nervous system, and in collagen and joints, which makes it very difficult to isolate during a PCR blood test (polymerase chain reaction).